-On April 27, 2018, our subsidiaries, Iterum Therapeutics International Limited, Iterum Therapeutics US Holding Limited and Iterum Therapeutics US Limited (Borrowers), entered into a loan and security agreement with SVB pursuant to which SVB agreed to lend the Borrowers up to \$30.0 million in two term loans. \$15.0 million of the secured credit facility was funded on closing and the other \$15.0 million is available at our option upon the satisfaction of certain draw requirements (as described in Note 13 to our condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q).
+On April 27, 2018, our subsidiaries, Iterum Therapeutics International Limited, Iterum Therapeutics US Holding Limited and Iterum Therapeutics US Limited (Borrowers), entered into a loan and security agreement with SVB pursuant to which SVB agreed to lend the Borrowers up to \$30.0 million in two term loans. \$15.0 million of the secured credit facility was funded on closing and the other \$15.0 million was available at our option upon the satisfaction of certain draw requirements (as described in Note 13 to our condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q).
+We did not satisfy the second draw conditions before the deadline of October 31, 2019.
 Obligations under the secured credit facility are secured by substantially all of our existing and future assets and the existing and future assets of our subsidiaries, including intellectual property.
 Our secured credit facility imposes operating and other restrictions on us.
 Such restrictions affect, and in many respects limit or prohibit, our ability to, among other things, dispose of certain assets, pay dividends and incur additional indebtedness.
 Failure to make payments or comply with these and other terms and covenants under our secured credit facility could result in an event of default, which could lead to an acceleration of amounts due and foreclosure upon and/or sale or other liquidation of all of our and our subsidiaries' assets, including intellectual property.
 Any of the foregoing would have a material adverse effect on our operations and financial condition.
 In addition, this indebtedness and the security interests granted to secure it could make it more difficult for us to raise additional capital to fund our operations.